Call Lead-Guide Steve "Esh" Eshbaugh today at 406.570.2428 with your questions about this trip.

 We offset all trip impacts by purchasing carbon offsets to reduce our global footprint.

 With over 25% of Costa Rica's land protected in parks and preserves, vital bird habitat abounds.
-This trip is an excellent opportunity to see a wide range of resident species of Costa Rica, like the Resplendent Quetzal, Scarlet Macaw, Keel-billed Toucan and many others, as well as numerous dazzling neotopical migrants.
+We will stay on the edge of many national parks, including Juan Castro Blanco, Arenal, Braulio Carillo, Quetzales, and Corcovado.
+This trip is an excellent opportunity to see a wide range of resident species of Costa Rica, like the Resplendent Quetzal, Scarlet Macaw, Keel-billed Toucan and many others, as well as numerous dazzling neotropical migrants

 You will find self-labeled "Ticos" incredibly generous and friendly people, who will welcome you with open arms.
 Our selected lodges are situated specifically in prime bird habitat.
 Viewing platforms, flowering plants and hummingbird galleries enhance birding.
 Without ever stepping on a trail, we will see dozens of bird species.

 The Resplendent Quetzal is a target of almost all birders, and when you spot one, you'll quickly understand why.
-Our trip is timed to coincide with fruiting season for avocados and figs, favorite foods of the quetzal, making spotting them much more likely.
+Our trip is timed to coincide with fruiting season for avocados, the favorite food of the quetzal, making spotting them much more likely.

-Most birding trips to Costa Rica do not visit the Osa Peninsula in the far southwestern corner of the country.
+Many birdiing trips to Costa Rica do not visit the Osa Peninsula in the far southwestern corner of the country due to expense getting here.
 But the Osa is home to Corcovado National Park, a natural treasure that should be on every nature enthusiast's list.

 ITINERARY AT A GLANCE: